King Square improvements

 Next steps

-Once we have heard and reviewed your comments on our plans through the consultation, we will use your feedback to make any final design changes.
+Now that we have heard and reviewed your comments on our plans through the consultation, we will use your feedback to make any final design changes.

 You can subscribe to project updates by signing up with your email address on the right hand side of this page.